 The withdrawal of the German military is a new critical point in Turkish-German relations.
 The decision of Germany was made in connection with the fact that Turkey resolutely refuses to launch German parliamentarians to the military base recently.
 Ankara does not give any intelligible explanations to its refusal, saying only about the peculiarities of the internal situation.
 However, if we look at the development of relations between the two countries in the last two years, everything falls into place.

 In the future, the situation only continued to deteriorate.
-In March, the authorities of the Federal Republic of Germany prevented Turkish ministers from appearing in the country (although their speeches were agreed upon), which Erdogan dubbed "a return to Nazi rhetoric."
-The next critical point was the referendum on the form of government in Turkey, which expanded the power of the president.
+In March, the German authorities refused to allow Turkish ministers to speak in the country (although their statements were agreed), which Erdogan dubbed "a return to Nazi rhetoric."
+The next critical point was a referendum on the form of government in Turkey, which expanded the power of the president.
 Germany and other Western countries expectedly met with hostility.
 The exchange of picks after that, of course, continued - the Turkish president continued his loud anti-German statements, the Germans even went so far as to prevent Erdogan from speaking in front of the local Turkish community in the margins of the G-20 summit.

 Turks demonstrate a sharp mood